-In September 2014, we launched Best Partners Mortgage Brokers Cooperative, Inc., doing business as the Wholesale One ® Mortgage Cooperative ("Wholesale One"), for the wholesale mortgage market.
+In September 2014, we launched Best Partners Mortgage Brokers Cooperative, Inc., doing business as the Wholesale One® Mortgage Cooperative ("Wholesale One"), for the wholesale mortgage market.
 Wholesale One assists mortgage brokers and wholesale lenders with tools to improve their businesses and obtain better access to the capital markets.
 In April 2015, we launched Best Partners Residential Investor Cooperative, Inc., doing business as the Residential Investor OneTM cooperative ("Residential Investor One").
 Residential Investor One was formed to deliver savings and efficiencies to individual and institutional residential real estate investors.
-MPA provides services to both Wholesale One and Residential Investor One under management agreements that end on July 8, 2039 (with automatic renewals for three successive five-year periods) and March 12, 2040 (with automatic renewals for three successive five-year periods) and MPA with broad powers such as recruiting members for Wholesale One and Residential Investor One, collection of fees and other obligations from members of Wholesale One and Residential Investor One, processing of all fees owed to Wholesale One and Residential Investor One and negotiating and executing contracts with vendors including executing contracts on behalf of Wholesale One and Residential Investor One.
+MPA provides services to both Wholesale One and Residential Investor One under management agreements that end on July 8, 2039 (with automatic renewals for three successive five-year periods) and March 12, 2040 (with automatic renewals for three successive five-year periods), respectively.
+The management agreements provide MPA with broad powers such as recruiting members for Wholesale One and Residential Investor One, collection of fees and other obligations from members of Wholesale One and Residential Investor One, processing of all fees owed to Wholesale One and Residential Investor One and Residential Investor One.